schrilax/schrilax.github.io/_pages/cv.md

     <!-- - Developed a novel prompt engineering technique which can handle sequential data. -->
     <!-- - Worked towards pre-training and fine-tuning of in-house LLMs. -->
   - Special Interest Group (SIG)
-    - Built a novel unsupervised GNN framework which learns holistic member embeddings via incorporating edge based features in the graph convolution, which when used as seed both accelerated model training speed and improved model performance for clients.
+    - Built a novel unsupervised GNN framework which learns holistic member embeddings via incorporating edge based features in the graph convolution, which significantly improved model training speed (-60%) and accuracy (+11%) for clients.
     - Developed a novel strategy for using offline RL methods to build Task-oriented dialogue agents. [[Slides](http://schrilax.github.io/files/LinkedIn_Offline_RL_dialogue_agents.pdf)]
   - Standardization/Oribi/Groups
     - POC for Education, Degree and Field of Study (FoS) sub-domains in Standardization team.